varshajanaki/Aircraft-Detection-Using-YOLOv8/README.md

 # Military Aircraft Detection using YOLOv8

-This project implements an object detection system for military and civilian aircraft using the YOLOv8 model.
-The system is trained to identify 43 different types of aircraft with high accuracy.
+<!This project implements an object detection system for military and civilian aircraft using the YOLOv8 model.
+The system is trained to identify 43 different types of aircraft with high accuracy.-->
+This project implements a robust aircraft detection system using YOLOv8, capable of identifying over 43 different types of military and civilian aircraft from images and videos.
+The system is designed for real-time inference and is accessible through an interactive Streamlit web application.
+It combines deep learning, computer vision, and user-friendly deployment to demonstrate powerful detection performance suitable for defense analysis, surveillance, and aviation research.

 ## Performance Metrics